Blended & Flexible Workplace Training Solutions:

 -

-As the Learning and Programme Manager, I implemented a customised learning platform for the programme and provided the instructional design for six e-learning modules.
+As the Learning and Programme Manager, I was pivotal in the implementation of a bespoke digital learning platform and provided internal instructional design for six e-learning modules tailored to the needs of small businesses.

-The programme supported over 22,000 businesses in 30 economies, promoting sustainable economic growth for small enterprises.
+The programme supported over 22,000 businesses across 30 economies, fostering sustainable economic growth for micro and small enterprises.

-These modules were designed to provide comprehensive support to micro- and small business owners and their staff, helping them mitigate and recover from the impact of the coronavirus pandemic and other crises.
+The modules were developed to provide practical, accessible support to micro and small business owners and their teams, equipping them with strategies to manage and recover from the pandemic’s challenges and later, to adapt to broader business resilience themes.

 Outcomes